JahodaPaul/DecisionAmbiguityRecognition/README.md

 ### How to use:
 ```
-python3 src/main.py x
+python3 src/main.py url
 ```

-Where x is youtube video URL or several youtube video URL's separeted by space
+Where url is youtube video URL or several youtube video URL's separeted by space

 Once the program finished detecting decision ambiguity from facial images, you will have video in folder OutputVideos and csv file in OutputInformation.